GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 14

-In a one-day cricket match the captain of one of the teams scored 30 runs more than the average runs scored by the remaining six batsmen of that team who batted in the match.
-If the total runs scored by all the batsman of that team were 310, how many runs did the captain score ?
+In a one-day cricket match, the captain of one of the teams scored 30 runs more than the average runs scored by the remaining six batsmen of that team who batted in the match.
+If the total runs scored by all the batsmen of that team were 310, how many runs did the captain score?

 Show Answer